kpchad/infosite/_posts/2018-07-03-BreathingBiofeedback.md

 ---
-layout: post
+title: Breathing Biofeedback
-title: BreathingBiofeedback
+categories:
-description: Breathing exercises led by a floating AR Wim Hof
+- AR
-image: assets/images/Wim-Hof2.jpg
+feature_image: "assets/images/Wim-Hof2.jpg"
 ---

 Prototype app created for the Mira Prism HMD.
 Wim Hof guides the user in breathing exercises while a breathing panda gives the user feedback on their breaths.